 Maurice Golden MSP, Shadow Cabinet Secretary for the Environment, Climate Change and Land Reform.
 Prior to being elected, Maurice led the Circular Economy Programme for Zero Waste Scotland.
 He has fifteen years’ experience working in the waste and energy sectors previously working for Ofgem and Consumer Focus.
 He will be looking at the policy background to circular economy.

 There is no hope in achieving sustainability on an international scale without encouraging sustainable practices within industry, business and the economy.
 We must integrate the sustainability agenda into the pillars of capitalism if we are to have any hope of success.
 Once again Scotland serves a shining example to the world with projects concerning universal basic income, consumerism and the circular economy.

 Eilidh Brunton, VegWare, works right here in Edinburgh to encourage sustainable practices throughout a business model 'The challenges & successes of VegWare'.

-Terry A'Hearn, Chief Executive of the Scottish Environmental Protection Agency, has years of experience working with businesses and environmental bodies.
-He will be speaking on how to bridge the gap between business and environment aims as well as a brief tour through SEPAs 'One Planet Prosperity' model.
+Jo Green, Chief Officer for Performance & Innovation at the Scottish Environment Protection Agency will be talking on how to bridge the gap between business and environment aims as well as a brief tour through SEPAs 'One Planet Prosperity' model.